Hero

 301-02-003

-Caitlin Rollins - Boston Children's Hospital, United States of America
+Caitlin Rollins - Harvard Medical School, Boston, United States of America

 Invited Talk Quantifying the Effects of Fetal CHD on Cerebral Oxygen Delivery Using MRI